-If you can see the cycle time reducing for example, that’s a good indication that leanness is increasing.
-Moreover, the less time your operating capital spends tied up, the greater your business’ profitability.
-Cash to cash cycle time also serves as a guide to how well your supply chain assets are being utilised.
+For example, suppose you can see the cycle time reducing.
+In that case, it’s a good indication that leanness is increasing—moreover, the less time your operating capital spends tied up, the greater your business’ profitability.

 4. Inventory Days of Supply

 This KPI tells you the number of days your inventory would last without replenishment, before running out.
 The calculation requires the amount of inventory on hand to be divided by the average daily consumption of the same.

 Total number of mobile phones in stock: 2,000

 Average sales in a month: 600

 Average daily sales: 600/30 = 20